Code-Institute-Submissions/classic_cars_auctions/README.md

 ### Known Bugs

 -   On some mobile devices, a white line appears between the main header and navbar.
+-  After deploying to Heroku Allauth was not sending Signup confirmation emails, and emails stopped working on Gitpod.
+The problem was the if statement at the end of sattings.py that states if the development is in os.environ to log email into the consol else to send emails.
+When checking the code on workespace to send emails please comment out the following

+    ```
+    EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+    EMAIL_USE_TLS = True
+    EMAIL_PORT = 587
+    EMAIL_HOST = 'smtp.gmail.com'
+    EMAIL_HOST_USER = os.environ.get('EMAIL_HOST_USER')
+    ACCOUNT_EMAIL_SUBJECT_PREFIX = 'classiccarsauctions '
+    EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')
+    DEFAULT_FROM_EMAIL = os.environ.get('EMAIL_HOST_USER')
+    and add the following code at the end of settings.py
+    ```

+and add these 2 lines instead:

+    ```
+    EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
+    DEFAULT_FROM_EMAIL = 'classiccarsauctions@example.com'
+    ```

 ## Problems Encountered During The Development Process